-If double negatives are natural and are used to express the positive in your language, consider using them.
+If the way that the double negative is used in the Bible is natural and has the same meaning as in your language, consider using it in the same way.
 Otherwise, you could consider these strategies:

-- (1) If the purpose of a double negative in the Bible is simply to make a positive statement, and if it would not do that in your language, remove the two negatives so that it is positive. - (2) If the purpose of a double negative in the Bible is to make a strong positive statement, and if it would not do that in your language, remove the two negatives and put in a strengthening word or phrase such as "very" or "surely" or "absolutely."
+- (1) If the purpose of a double negative in the Bible is to make a positive statement, and if it would not do that in your language, remove the two negatives so that it is positive. - (2) If the purpose of a double negative in the Bible is to make a negative statement, and if it would not do that in your language, remove one of the two negatives. - (3) If the purpose of a double negative in the Bible is to make a stronger negative statement, and if it would not do that in your language, remove one of the two negatives and add a strengthening word.

-(1) If the purpose of a double negative in the Bible is simply to make a positive statement, and if it would not do that in your language, remove the two negatives so that it is positive.
+(1) If the purpose of a double negative in the Bible is to make a positive statement, and if it would not do that in your language, remove the two negatives so that it is positive.

 For we do not have a high priest who cannot feel sympathy for our weaknesses.
-(Hebrews 4:15a ULT)

-"For we have a high priest who can feel sympathy for our weaknesses."

-... in order not to be unfruitful.
-(Titus 3:14b ULT)

-"... so that they may be fruitful."
+(Hebrews 4:15a ULT) "For we have a high priest who can feel sympathy for our weaknesses." in order not to be unfruitful .
+(Titus 3:14b ULT) " so that they may be fruitful."